borntofrappe/flutter-dev/material_design/README.md

 })
 ```

-In the elevated button use the `Navigator` object to remove the login page and move back to the home screen — see the next section.
+In the elevated button use the `Navigator` object to remove the login page and move back to the home screen — see the next section for how the app manages the two pages.

 ```dart
 onPressed: () {